apssouza22/modern-api-management/README.md

 ```

 ### Use the built Docker image
-We are sharing a docker image with everything required in this project
+We are sharing a docker image with everything required by this project

 ```
 docker run -it -v "$(pwd):/workspace" -v "$HOME"/.m2:/root/.m2  -w /workspace   apssouza/proto-api-manager